apache/cordova-docs/www/docs/en/3.0.0/guide/appdev/privacy/index.md

 * __Collection of sensitive information__: An app's collection of
   sensitive personal information raises important privacy concerns.
-  Examples of sensitive personal information include financial information, health information, and information from or about children.
+  <a href="../../../cordova/storage/storage.opendatabase.html">Example</a>s of sensitive personal information include financial
+  information, health information, and information from or about children.
 It also includes information gathered from certain sensors and databases typically found on mobile devices and tablets, such as